TerraBreus/cub3d/docs/dev_log.md

 ## 18-11
 Getting closer to a working project.
 Calculating length of ray correctly now.
 However wall collision is still a bit wonky.
 From what I can see there will always be 4 scenarios to take into account.
 Wall collision from left to right, from right to left, from up to down and from down to up.

+## 19-11
+!!!!!!
+Wall detection has been done!
+We can try to shoot a bunch of rays now maybe and then technically we can go to the next stage (which is the actual game)